sethcarrino/project-odysseus/README.md

 - Login with:
   - username: `sethcarrino+flywheel@gmail.com`
   - password: `Testing123!`
 - Once you have the serve and client both running navigate to the `/upload` route.
-Start adding tracks
+- Start adding tracks from YouTube
 - Navigate back to `/` and you can start listening to the tracks from YouTube
 - Tracks are played in a random order on refresh and can be skipped around.